GAM-team/GAM/docs/BNF-Syntax.md

 # Syntax

 ## BNF Syntax
-This Wiki describes the GAM command line syntax in modified BNF.
+This Wiki describes the GAM7 command line syntax in modified BNF.
 * https://en.wikipedia.org/wiki/Backus-Naur_Form

 Skip the History section and start reading at Introduction.